Why and How to Install Bar Ends On A Mountain Bike

 ● Getting hooked to a competitor’s bar ends

 A ban on the bar ends, especially in cycling competitions, also speaks volumes about an issue many have brushed aside.
 The likelihood that another rider with whom you compete will get hooked onto the bar ends fuels such discussions.
-Generally, mountain bikes have flat handlebars, minimizing the risk of getting hooked, but such a possibility becomes potent when you add bar ends or drop bars.

 From our end of the bargain, we say getting hooked to bar ends is only a cause for alarm when riding close to competitors in a tight race.
 However, it should not be the case when biking alongside a few cyclists, say two or three, unless the trail is very narrow.